 If you are looking for something to do for your last day before flying back home, here is my recommendation, just a stone’s throw away from the harbour of Golfe-Juan.

-Vallauris has all the colours of Provence villages but with a twist, as it became a renown ceramics art centre after being a potter village for no less than 2000 years!
+Vallauris has all the colours of Provence villages but with a twist, as it became a renowned ceramics art centre after being a potter village for no less than 2000 years!
 Even Picasso himself was stunned with what the potters of Vallauris were doing so he decided to make it his home between 1948 and 1955.
 No wonder why he became a citizen of honour of the town and gifted the town with his “man with a sheep” statue (Place Isnard, see picture above).

 The town centre is filled with fine art galleries and creative tableware shops so that you will have a great time hopping from one to another.
 After visiting Picasso National Museum (Place de la Libération, Vallauris), get a grasp of the surprisingly vast world of ceramics contemporary art by visiting the following galleries: